Wayanad district: Demographics

 It is the least populous district in Kerala.
 Unlike the other districts of Kerala, in Wayanad district, there is no town or village named same as the district (i.e., there is no "Wayanad town").

+Wayanad has a majority Hindu population with Thiyya, Nair and various Tribes.
+Muslims constitute the second largest group, followed by a significant Christian population.Syrian Christians, Migarted From Central Travancore As Part of Malabar Migration forms the dominat part, and wayanad have the highest proportion of christians in Malabar district.

 According to the 2018 Statistics Report, Wayanad district had a population of 846,637, roughly equal to the nation of Comoros.
 2011 Census of India gives district a ranking of 482nd in India (out of a total of 640).
 The district has a population density of 397 PD/sqkm.
 3.86% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 3.87% and 18.86% of the population respectively.
 This is the highest SC/ST percentage in all of Kerala.

 Paniyas, Uraali Kurumas, and Kurichiyans comprise the tribes in Wayanad.
-Badagas are present in 21 hamlets spread across Wayanad.
-The entire Wayanad plateau and all the hilly regions above the plains (above 500m MSL altitude) above the Western Ghats fell under the Kannada speaking area as per the linguistic survey and history by Colonel Mark Wilks.

-At the time of the 2011 census, 90.64% of the population spoke Malayalam, 1.82% Paniya, 1.11% Tamil and 0.91% Kannada as their first language.
+At the time of the 2011 census, 93.88% of the population spoke Malayalam, 1.89% Paniya, 1.14% Tamil and 0.94% Kannada as their first language.

-On 22 May 2019, The Election Commission open its first warehouse in the State for the storage of electronic voting machines (EVMs) and voter-verifiable paper audit trail (VVPAT) machines at Sulthan Bathery.